OSU-HPCC/New-User-Tutorial/congratulations.md

 Contact Information:
 --------------------

-For user-support or general information about OSU-HPCC, please contact the team: hpcc\<at\>okstate.edu
+For user-support or general information about OSU-HPCC, please contact the team at the email address below.